Shilldon/artifact-auction/README.md

 </CORSRule>
 </CORSConfiguration>
 ```
-- Once done navigate to "Bucket Policy" and enter the following policy, replacing <***> with the AWS bucket name you specified, above:
+- Once done navigate to *Bucket Policy* and enter the following policy, replacing <***> with the AWS bucket name you specified, above:
 ```json
 {
     "Version": "2012-10-17",